FULL-TIME CLASSES

 ADMISSION PROCEDURE

-• Review program information, job outlook, graduation rates, median debt of students who completed the program and other important information, and speak with an Adult Education staff member to answer any questions.
+• Review program information, job outlook, graduation rates, median debt of students who completed the program, and other important information, and speak with an Adult Education staff member to answer any questions.

-• Once you have received your Student Aid Report (SAR), schedule an appointment with the Director of Adult Education to review your eligibility for financial assistance.
-If you do not have access to a computer or would like help, contact the Adult Education Office at (330) 725-8461, ext.
-155.
+• Once you have received your Student Aid Report (SAR), contact the Adult Education Office at (330) 725-8461, ext.
+157 to discuss financial aid.

 • Law Enforcement students must complete OPOTA forms and pass the required physical fitness assessment.
 Contact the Law Enforcement Commander at (330) 725-8461, ext.
 272 for details.